 But we also believe in demonstrating through quantitative and qualitative evidence that higher engagement does lead to improved business outcomes.
 We now have a substantial body of evidence showing the correlation between higher engagement and higher performance:

-- Nailing the Evidence (2012) – demonstrating the link between high levels of employee engagement and organisational performance
+Demonstrating the link between high levels of employee engagement and organisational performance

-- Wellbeing and Engagement (2014) – demonstrating the links between high levels of employee engagement and levels of employee well-being
+Demonstrating the links between high levels of employee engagement and levels of employee well-being

 An update building on Nailing the Evidence and offering commentary on the evidence base, advice on how to approach the topic, and thought-provoking and practical guidance for organisations seeking to build their own business case

 Our case studies amplify this body of evidence.
 We welcome new case studies, so please complete our template, if you have one to submit.

 Please consider joining one of our Thought and Action Groups if you are interested in developing a body of evidence in a particular area, or starting a new Group if there isn’t one active in your area of interest or expertise.